kvinay7/interview-preparation/README.md

 ### Variables and Data Types
 A variable is a container for storing data values and Data types define the type of data that can be stored in a variable.

-- **Reference Data Types:** refer to objects and arrays and can be null
+- **Reference Data Types:** refer to objects and arrays and can be null.

 - **Primitives:** Java isn't considered a pure oop language mainly because it has primitive types which represent single value and can't be null.
 In memory, char are stored as ASCII values, 48-57 -> '0'-'9', 65-90 -> 'A'-'Z', 97-122 -> 'a'-'z'.
 Signed values range: -(2^(n-1)) to (2^(n-1))-1.
     1. **boolean:** default - false